PotHix/pothix.github.com/content/post/stats-nov-2017.md

 ### Words written and errors

-I'm using [Grammarly](https://grammarly.com) to improve my English and track the amount of words and errors when I'm writting.
+I'm using [Grammarly](https://grammarly.com) to improve my English and track the number of words and errors when I'm writing.
 Unfortunately, they only send weekly emails, but I will try to keep this metric for a while.